MoniMurray/shopping-list/README.md

 How to Clone

-Go to the forked (the copy of the) repository in Github under your list of repositories.
+Go to the forked (which is the copy of the original, you made above) repository in Github under your list of repositories.
 Click on the green "Code" button and from the panel, in the 'Local' tab select the 'HTTPS' tab and click the icon to copy the prepopulated link.
 In Gitpod click on the green 'Gitpod' button and the cloned repository will open for editing.
 If you use an alternative IDE/Editor, open the CLI and type the following:

-git clone {insert copied url here}
+git clone {insert the copied url here}

 The Forked repository will now clone to your preferred development method.